 Tesla manufactures over 624,582 cars in 2021

 Until the affordable Model 2 is ready, Tesla is increasing the standards set for itself in the current model range.
-The company recently refreshed the Model S and should release a new Model X in the coming months.
+The company launched a new Model S and a new Model X in 2021.
 It sold 9,275 units of the Model S and X combined and 232,025 units of the Model 3 and Model Y combined in Q3 2021.

 Between January and September 2021, Tesla delivered 627,350 units.
 The Q3 2021 results have surpassed analyst projections.
 The numbers of the first three quarters are higher than all four quarters of 2020 (production: 509,737 units and deliveries: 499,550 units).